Can permanent Hair Removal happen at home? With new devices gaining approval from the FDA and hitting the market, the answer might be yes.

 But for those of us with paler skin and dark hair this could be awesome.
 So even before my tan completely faded, I decided to start testing the device on an area that doesn’t tan – my underarms.
 Well, one at least – I decided to work on one but not the other, to see if there was any difference.

 The Hair Removal Process

 The underarm area is really sensitive!
 I was worried about the aiesep.org pain.
 But the treatment was surprisingly painless.
 I could feel the heat, and at level 5 would notice a little sting on some areas.
 But nothing that would stop me from doing another treatment.
-There was a little sensitivity afterwards – I’d wait about 20-30 minutes before putting on visit web site a close-fitting shirt.
+There was a little sensitivity afterwards – I’d wait about 20-30 minutes before putting on a close-fitting shirt.